NCATS-Tangerine/smartBag/README.md

 The **Data Commons** is providing scalable computing and a home for large biomedical data but would benefit from

 * **Semantic Annotation**: A base line approach for publishing data sets for dynamic query with semantic metadata.
-* **Support for AI**: Methods for data stewards to make data amenable to automated resoning and other AI approaches.
+* **Support for AI**: Methods for data stewards to make data amenable to automated resoning.

 ## Make it Go